Alexander Technique Movement Center

 Jennifer Sielicki

-In 2003 Jennifer graduated from the Institute for Research and Development in the Alexander Technique (IRDEAT) in NYC.
-Throughout her training and for several years after graduating, Jennifer was honored to assist Ann Mathews on the Graduate Acting program at NYU’s Tisch School.
-She also assisted weekly on both the IRDEAT and the American Center for the Alexander Technique (ACAT) teacher training courses from 2003 through until 2009.
+In 2003, Jennifer graduated from the Institute for Research and Development in the Alexander Technique (IRDEAT) in NYC.
+During her training and for several years afterward, she had the honor of assisting Ann Mathews in the Graduate Acting Program at NYU’s Tisch School of the Arts.
+She also served as a regular assistant on both the IRDEAT and American Center for the Alexander Technique (ACAT) teacher training programs from 2003 to 2009.

-Jennifer operates a private practice offering group and individual classes.
-She partners with local organizations bringing the work to a diverse population.
+Jennifer now operates a private practice where she offers both individual and group classes, and she actively partners with local organizations to bring the Alexander Technique to a wide and diverse population.

 .